-88 Bedwell Islands light (68.5) is on the south end of islet.
+86 Bedwell Islands light (68.5) is on the south end of islet.

-89 Port hand buoy M7 marks the south end of Monday Rocks.
+Port hand buoy M7 marks the south end of Monday Rocks.

-The narrow boat channel between Koskimo Islands and Vancouver Island has a rock that dries 3.7 m in the centre of it.
-Depths of 2.1 m lie to the north of the drying rock and depths of less than 0.7 m lie to the south.

-91 May Point (50°29'N, 127°51'W), the NW extremity of Koskimo Islands, is steep-to.
+- The narrow boat channel between Koskimo Islands and Vancouver Island has a rock that dries 3.7 m in the centre of it.
+Depths of 2.1 m lie to the north of the drying rock and depths of less than 0.7 m lie to the south. - 89 May Point (50°29'N, 127°51'W), the NW extremity of Koskimo Islands, is steep-to.

-92 Koskimo Island light (68.6) is on the north extremity of the largest island.

-Morpino Harbour, entered between Monday Rocks and Prideaux Point, is suitable only for small vessels.
+- 90 Koskimo Island light (68.6) is on the north extremity of the largest island. - Rocks and Prideaux Point, is suitable only for small vessels.
 Jones Rock, Diggs Islet, Skedin Islet, and Linthlop Islet lie on the outer edge of the drying flat from the Koprino River that fills the north end of the harbour.
 Spencer Cove has the concrete abutments of a former wharf near its east entrance point.
 Spencer Cove Recreation Site (not charted) has a campground, launching ramp, and dock.
 Robson Cove, with Dockyard Islet in its entrance, has an A-frame and booming ground along its west side.
-East Cove, with Botel Islet in its entrance, has a cabin in ruins at its head.

-Anchorage for small vessels can be obtained in Koprino Harbour, west of Schloss Island, in 22 m, mud, or 0.1 mile NNW of Ives Islet (50°30'N, 127°51'W) in 15 m, but vessels using the latter anchorage should moor as swinging room is limited and Allan Bank (50°30'N, 127°51'W) lies to the west.
-It is reported that East Cove has sheltered anchorage for small craft.

-95 Quatsino Provincial Park (BC Parks) encompasses the drying flats of Koprino River, the east side of Koprino Harbour, and extends east to Shapland Cove.
-This is a wilderness park with no boating facilities.

-97 Mahatta River (50°27'N, 127°48'W), south of Salmon Islands, is the site of a former logging community.
+East Cove, with Botel Islet in its entrance, has a cabin in ruins at its head. - 92 Anchorage for small vessels can be obtained in Koprino Harbour, west of Schloss Island, in 22 m, mud, or 0.1 mile NNW of Ives Islet (50°30'N, 127°51'W) in 15 m, but vessels using the latter anchorage should moor as swinging room is limited and Allan Bank (50°30'N, 127°51'W) lies to the west.
+It is reported that East Cove has sheltered anchorage for small craft. - 93 Quatsino Provincial Park (BC Parks) encompasses the drying flats of Koprino River, the east side of Koprino Harbour, and extends east to Shapland Cove.
+This is a wilderness park with no boating facilities. - 94 Mahatta River (50°27'N, 127°48'W), south of Salmon Islands, is the site of a former logging community.
 It has an A-frame and a wharf with a depth of 9 m alongside.
-Booming grounds line the shore.

-98 Brockton Island (50°29'N, 127°46'W), covered with low bushes, is steep-to on its east and SW sides.
-Lind Islet, 1 mile west of Brockton Island, is 1 m high and bare.

-99 Brockton Island light (68.8) is on the NW end of the island.

-Fishing boundary markers are on Vancouver Island south of Brockton Island and on the east entrance point of a bay 0.8 mile east of Brockton Island.

-Booming grounds with a dock, logging camp, log breakwater, and ramp are in the bay fronting Cleagh Creek, SE of Brockton Island.
+Booming grounds line the shore. - 95 Brockton Island (50°29'N, 127°46'W), covered with low bushes, is steep-to on its east and SW sides.
+Lind Islet, 1 mile west of Brockton Island, is 1 m high and bare. - 1 - 96 Brockton Island light (68.8) is on the NW end of the island. - Fishing boundary markers are on Vancouver Island south of Brockton Island and on the east entrance point of a bay 0.8 mile east of Brockton Island. - Booming grounds with a dock, logging camp, log breakwater, and ramp are in the bay fronting Cleagh Creek, SE of Brockton Island.

-Bish Creek, 2 miles NE of Brockton Island, and Kewquodie Creek, 2 miles east of Brockton Island, are fronted by drying flats.

-Drake Island (50°31'N, 127°40'W) has gently wooded slopes and a considerable portion of the south part of the island is under cultivation.
-The fairway north of Drake Island is entered between Newcomb Rocks and
+- 99 Bish Creek, 2 miles NE of Brockton Island, and Kewquodie Creek, 2 miles east of Brockton Island, are fronted by drying flats. - Drake Island $(50^{\circ}31'N, 127^{\circ}40'W)$ has gently wooded slopes and a considerable portion of the south part of the island is under cultivation.
+The fairway north of Drake Island is entered between Newcomb Rocks and Ildstad Islands.
+Percy Ledge extends 0.6 mile west from Ildstad Islands.